okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 We can use `minikube` to spin up a local single machine with a Kubernetes cluster.

+#### Minikube

+Minikube is a tool that makes running k8s locally easy.

+It runs a single-node Kubernetes cluster inside a Linux VM.

+It's aimed on users who just want to just test it out or use if for development.

+It cannot spin up a roduction cluster, it's a one node machine with no high availability.

 ### Running on AWS

 Until EKS comes out, we can spin up a Kubernetes cluster using KOPS.